Here you will find our answers to frequently asked questions about ELIAH.

 As a "protection class 1" device, ELIAH requires a single-phase connection.
 Must be connected:

-The existing terminals or other gas-tight terminals must be used for the connection!
+The existing terminals or other gas-tight terminals must be used for connection!

 Do I need a special light switch?

-Existing light switches are usually sufficient for use as rapid heaters.
+For use as a rapid heater, existing light switches are usually sufficient.
 The light switch must be rated for 10 amps or more.

-To use the timer functions, it is necessary to use a button (changeover button, installation as normally closed).
-Here, too, the switch must be designed according to the current strength.
+To use the timer functions, it is necessary to use a pushbutton (changeover switch, installation as normally closed).
+Here, too, the switch must be designed according to the current intensity.

 Configuration on the device